chekanov/hepjet/README.md

 There are some differences in the output jets between different implementations.
-The difference between <b>scjet_cpp</b> and <b>fastjet</b> implementations is at the level of 2-10% for transverse momentum of subleading jets.
+The difference between <b>scjet_cpp</b> and <b>fastjet</b> implementations is at the level of 2-10% for transverse momentum of sub-leading low-pT jets .
 The difference between <b>nlojet</b> and  <b>fastjet</b> is also at the level of a few percents.
 No difference is found between <b>fastjet</b> and  <b>ktjet</b> implementations.